Worried About Your Weight? How to Meet Surrogate BMI Requirements

 Most surrogacy agencies and IVF clinics look for candidates with a BMI of 32 or less.
 This is often the practical BMI limit for surrogacy, and it’s one of the most common surrogate BMI requirements you’ll see across programs.

 Some agencies might have slightly different standards.
-For instance, IARC Surrogacy notes a cutoff of 35.
+For instance, IARC Surrogacy notes a cutoff of 35, which is also the upper limit here at Physician’s Surrogacy (though we can extend this slightly for the right candidates.)

-The ideal range is typically between 18.5 and 32, which covers the healthy weight range and extends slightly into the overweight category.
+The usual range is typically between 18.5 and 32, which covers the healthy weight range and extends slightly into the overweight category.

 Is there any flexibility?

 Yes, there can be some flexibility depending on your situation.
-According to Extra Conceptions, some clinics might consider an experienced surrogate with a BMI up to 35, especially if you’ve had successful pregnancies in the past.
+Some clinics might consider an experienced surrogate with a BMI up to 35, especially if you’ve had successful pregnancies in the past.

 It’s important to understand that the final decision always rests with the IVF clinic’s reproductive endocrinologist who will oversee the medical aspects of your journey.
 They make case-by-case decisions based on your complete health profile, not just your BMI.